gleam-native/gleam-native/docs/native-target-parity.md

   named after the package.
 The static library is looked up next to the `gleam` binary (`libnative_runtime_static.a`), overridable with `GLEAM_NATIVE_RUNTIME_LIB`
-- ✅ `gleam test` — a built-in runner (gleeunit needs the standard library, which native does not support yet): the harness discovers public zero-argument `*_test` functions in the root package's `test`-directory modules — gleeunit's convention, so suites stay compatible — compiles them with a C-convention wrapper each, and runs them in order on the
+- ✅ `gleam test` — a built-in runner substitutes for gleeunit on native (the stdlib fork's `test/gleeunit.gleam` carries a `@target(native)` stub `main`, since discovery is done by the toolchain): the harness discovers public zero-argument `*_test` functions in the root package's `test`-directory modules — gleeunit's convention, so suites stay compatible — compiles them with a C-convention wrapper each, and runs them in order on the